TUM-NC2022/project/README.md

 # NC2022 project - Team 06 (Zagar & Madlener)
 This project contains two main parts, NCM and Inference, located in `project/moep80211ncm` and `project/inference_pipeline` respectively.

-## NCM
+## libmoep-ncm
-TODO
+The libmoep-ncm utilized for this project resides within the `project/moep80211ncm` folder.
+We adjusted the library to serve our LQE project purposes.
+The functionality implemented can be controlled via the following parameters passed to the library at startup:
+- Link Quality Statistics Collection (`-l <PORT>`):  This argument activates link quality statistics collection and transmits all formatted data through a TCP socket operating on localhost (the LQE backend) on a designated port (specified by the PORT argument).
+Most of the statistics are captured from the session or radiotap headers.
+- Startup Connection Test (`-c <IP>`): When this flag is enabled, the libmoep-ncm library conducts a connection test to the specified IP address (provided by the IP argument) during startup.
+(The `-l <PORT>` argument is required for this flag)
+- Predicted Link Quality Estimation Reception from Backend (`-q`): This flag allows for receiving and printing predicted link quality estimations from the LQE backend.
+(The `-l <PORT>` argument is required for this flag)

 ## Inference Pipeline
-The inference pipeline consists of three main parts.
+The inference pipeline consists of three main parts (located in `project/inference_pipeline`).
 Training for initial model training with the Rutgers dataset.
 Server (and NCM Mock) for the actual inference pipeline, i.e. estimating Link qualities in real time.

 ### Training
 - Python application for dataset pre-processing (synthetic feature generation) and decision tree training